544th Intelligence, Surveillance and Reconnaissance Group

 A multi-domain intelligence organization, the 544th is a team of approximately 400 Air Force members executing overhead technical signals and infrared intelligence with tradecraft development to achieve mission outcome success in all circumstances.

 History

 The 544th Intelligence, Surveillance and Reconnaissance Group was initially activated as the 544th Reconnaissance Technical Squadron on 16 November 1950 at Bolling Air Force Base.
 Initial personnel came from the 4203rd Photographic Technical Squadron.
 The 544th moved to Offutt Air Force Base, Nebraska in April 1952, although a small unit (Detachment 1) continued operation at Bolling.
 On 11 July 1958, the unit was redesignated the 544th Reconnaissance Technical Group.
 The 544th provided photo interpretation during the Cuban Missile Crisis (October 1962) for the National Command Authority.

 The next designation was as the 544th Aerospace Reconnaissance Technical Wing when it was redesignated on 1 January 1963.
 It was assigned directly to Strategic Air Command.
 In Vietnam, the Boeing RC-135C reconnaissance aircraft, equipped with the ASD-1 reconnaissance system, a number of programmable SIGINT receivers, created much of the 544th Wing's work, an activity known as 'Finder'.
-In 1979 the 544th was designated as a Major Command Special Activity and on 15 October 1979, was redesignated the 544th Strategic Intelligence Wing.
-The 544th was redesignated the 544th Intelligence Wing on 1 September 1991, still at Offutt, and then inactivated on 1 June 1992.